 It is important that the designer and client coordinate properly to get top quality designs, whether it is for a multipage product collateral or a simple business card.
 From the concept framing to printing, every step should be carried out with immense care.
 Most of the times, both designers and the client think of prepressing as something that falls under the responsibility of technicians in the print shop which is actually is wrong conception.
 In most of the cases, printing is a costly affair and consumes even up to 75% of the whole budget of the design project.
 So, any mistake left unaddressed can be a serious issue.
-Having a prepress checklist for graphic designers is essential to stay safe and ensure that things are perfect when they reach the printing phase.
+Having a print-ready checklist for graphic designers is essential to stay safe and ensure that things are perfect when they reach the printing phase.